seregazhuk/php-pinterest-bot/README.md

 // Create a pin
 $bot->pins->create('http://exmaple.com/image.jpg', $boards[0]['id'], 'Pin description');

+// Wait 5 seconds
+$bot->wait(5);
 ```

 *Note*: Some methods use pinterest navigation through results (with bookmarks), for example, get user followers/following, pins
 likes/dislikes, search and other feed queries.
 This means that for every batch of results there will be a
 request to Pinterest.
-These methods return a [Pagination] object with Pinterest api results.
+These methods return a [Pagination](#pagination) object with Pinterest api results.

+**How to avoid banned from Pinterest**: don't bee too aggressive making pins or writing comments.
+Try to put some timeouts with `$bot->wait($seconds)` calls, so you will behave like a real person and not a bot,
+creating hundreds of pins in a minute.

 ## Examples
 Here you can find some simple scripts with most common tasks that can be done with bot: